 Near the airport, is the traditional rural village of Antimacheia from where you can reach Mastichari and Kardamena which are two of the most popular tourist resorts in Kos.

 Another well-known tourist destination in Kos is Kefalos which was the old capital of the island, with traditional houses and monasteries.
-Today, ruins of the ancient city and parts of an ancient temple and theater are preserved there.
+Today, ruins of the ancient city and parts of a temple and theater from ancient Greece are preserved there.

 Lipsi - credits: Milan Gonda/Shutterstock.com

 Lipsi is another hidden gem of the Dodecanese which is located in their northern part and is surrounded by small islands and islets offering a quiet vacation to those seeking peace and relaxation.

 The island is ideal for hiking and exploring due to its small size, and is also ideal for those traveling privately or by chartered boat.

 Lipsi is a picturesque city, the only settlement, and port on the island.
 In the main square, there are several taverns that offer fresh fish and delicious traditional dishes of local cuisine.
 If you find yourself in Lipsi don’t forget to try one of the local wines as the island is famous for the excellent quality of its wines.

 From the main port of Lipsi, small boats depart that transport visitors to the surrounding islands such as Marathos and Agathonisi, where they can discover many secluded beaches to enjoy the crystal clear seas.

 Alas, there are many beautiful, golden beaches on the island such as the beaches of Lientou, Katsadia, Hochlakoura, Platis Gialos, Monodendri, and Kampos, which are so unique they’re a good enough reason to return to the island year after year.